ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab6.md

 coordinate external services.

 An IBM MQ client that connects to a queue manager on an appliance is not able to issue an MQBEGIN API call.
-The means that the client cannot start a transaction with the queue manager acting as transaction manager.
+This means that the client cannot start a transaction with the queue manager acting as transaction manager.